enriquepablo/nlproject/docs/npl_foundation.rst

 basic predicates of set theory in their barest form, in something like what follows.

+We call this theory NPL.
-We only use implication "->"
-and conjunction "&"
-as logical connectives,
-and the only production rule is modus ponens.
+In it, we only use implication "->" and conjunction "&" as logical connectives, and the only production rule is modus ponens.